-22 The secrecy was weakened when Panama became a signatory to the 2004 Basel II Accord issued by the Basel committee on Banking Supervision.
+&lt;sup>14 The secrecy was weakened when Panama became a signatory to the 2004 Basel II Accord issued by the Basel committee on Banking Supervision.

-23 The Colon FTZ is not compatible with WTO rules since it allows no tax for any export nor on dealings between companies in Panama, amounting to export subsidies.
+&lt;sup>15 The Colon FTZ is not compatible with WTO rules since it allows no tax for any export and on dealings between companies in Panama, amounting to export subsidies.
 Panama joined the WTO in 1995 and has been tweaking its laws to get into compliance since.
 The Colon FTZ has been arguing that it provides services, not manufacturing, and thus needs to wait until the WTO will come up with service rules.

-24 The Export Processing Zones scheme is also incompatible with WTO rules, and Panama is in the process of changing some of its rules to comply with the WTO.
+&lt;sup>16 The Export Processing Zones scheme is also incompatible with WTO rules and Panama is in the process of changing some of its rules to comply with the WTO.